 NUTR 150 Food Service Sanitation.
 An overview of applied Food Service Sanitation as it relates to proper food handling and training in the Food Service industry.
 Emphasis placed on prevention of food borne illness, and safety related to food, personnel, and consumers.
 At the completion of the course, students take the sanitation certificate exam.
+Prerequisites: Must be NTRDIETMAJ or UNPDMAJ or NUTR or FDNTMGTMAJ.
 1 semester credit hour.
 Typically offered: Spring Term.